homeops-tech/homeops-tech.github.io/_posts/2020-03-15-Compile-Go-In-Docker.md

     </tbody>
 </table>

-In an upcoming artible I will cover how I use this same trick to selectivly upgrade terraform code across a suite of lambdas.
+In an upcoming article I will cover how I use this same trick to selectively upgrade terraform code across a suite of lambdas.
 In the case of Golang, using docker has the major benefits e.g. its likely a container is my final output as well as my compile time environment.
 Most of the code I write ends up in one way or another on a serverless platform like AWS Lambda.
 Lambdas recently started support docker containers in liue of the standard zip file we had all grown accustom to.
 This means I can use the environment to compile my code and then the resultant container to deploy it.